 Reliable high-temperature bed bug heating elements with a complementary control system help to quickly and accurately hit the mark and hold steady for the remainder of the process.

 There is a wide range of bed bug products requiring electric heating elements.
 Bed bug heaters are in units large and small.
-At Tutco-Farnam, we’ve made air heaters for fan housings, air movers, floor dryers and custom enclosures of all shapes and sizes.
+At Tutco-Farnam, we’ve made air heaters for fan housings, air movers, floor dryers, and custom enclosures of all shapes and sizes.
 There is a good chance we’ve made something similar to the solution you seek.
 Click one of our product families above or contact us to share your project requirements.

 The Nature of Bed Bugs

-Cimicidae are parasitic hematophagous (bloodsucking) insects.
+The Cimicidae are parasitic hematophagous (bloodsucking) insects.
 When we talk about bed bugs we’re usually referring to a species of Cimicidae that feeds on humans.
 The lifecycle of a bed bug starts with an egg.
-The nymph hatches and will moult as it grows into an adult.
+The nymph hatches and will molt as it grows into an adult.
 Bed bugs are good at staying hidden in the dark and typically come out at night to feed, doing so every 5 - 10 days.
 Actual feeding only lasts 5 - 10 minutes.
-Using a needle like mouth protrusion they penetrate the skin of the host and inject saliva that breaks down blood cells.
+Using a needle-like mouth protrusion they penetrate the skin of the host and inject saliva that breaks down blood cells.
 The bed bug then sucks up the blood.

 Treating an Infestation